valkey-io/valkey-doc/topics/command-tips.md

 Unlike the command's flags (see the 3rd element of [`COMMAND`](../command.md)'s reply), which are strictly internal to the server's operation, tips don't serve any purpose other than being reported to clients.

-The following sections describe the command tips in use so far.

 ## `nondeterministic_output`